victorvogelpoel/victorvogelpoel/README.md

 - I use daily: `PowerShell`, `C#`, `.NET (Core)`, Visual Studio, OneNote, Araxis Merge.
 - [LinkedIn](https://www.linkedin.com/in/victorvogelpoel/)

 ### NOW

 - Administering and maintaining a letter generator for a semi-public company.
 - Learning about integration solutions with M-Files (eg REST API, vault application).
 - Learning more about application solution architecture, like Clean Architecture.
 - Working on some very nice logging and development helpers for M-Files related topics.
-The first: [Serilog.Sinks.MFilesSysUtilsEventLog](https://github.com/victorvogelpoel/Serilog.Sinks.MFilesSysUtilsEventLog).
 - Researching topics to improving productivity, project quality/process and technical skills.

+### RECENT

+- A Serilog sink wrapper to write to the Windows EventLog using the SysUtils.ReportXToEventLog() in an M-Files Vault Application: [Serilog.Sinks.MFilesSysUtilsEventLog](https://github.com/victorvogelpoel/Serilog.Sinks.MFilesSysUtilsEventLog).

 <br/>
 <br/>